Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: Introduction

 \textbf{Challenge \#2: Real-time, High-Accuracy Estimates.} Extracting accurate sensing estimates from communication signals raises both algorithmic and computational challenges. \gls{csi} is high-dimensional, noisy, and contains strong static multipath components that must be separated from the variations caused by a moving target.
 Thus, achieving sub-meter accuracy requires \gls{ai} models capable of learning complex spatial mappings, coupled with inference pipelines that execute in real time within slot-level timing constraints, a combination that demands high computational capacity.

-\textbf{This work: Enabling Real-Time ISAC with GPU-acce\-lerated dApps on the NVIDIA ARC-OTA 5G Stack.} In this paper, we address these challenges by designing, implementing, and evaluating real-time \gls{gpu}-accelerated \gls{isac}, as illustrated in Figure~\ref{fig:intro-diagram}.
-To do so, we introduce the first dApp framework for the GPU-accelerated NVIDIA \gls{arc-ota} 5G-NR stack. dApps are applications co-located with the \gls{gnb} that access \gls{phy}/\gls{mac} data and can directly influence \gls{ran} behavior on (sub-)millisecond timescales~\cite{D_Oro_2022,lacava2025dapps,ngrg-dapp-1}.
-While CPU-based solutions are discussed in~\cite{lacava2025dapps}, in this paper, we design, develop, and open-source the first comprehensive dApp framework for the GPU-native NVIDIA \gls{arc-ota} stack.
-This makes \gls{arc-ota} into a platform where third-party dApps can access data on the GPU in real time and close tight control loops without compromising \gls{ran} performance, in a way that is aligned with the programmability and \gls{ai}-native objectives of the O-RAN and AI-RAN Alliances.
+\textbf{This work: Enabling Real-Time ISAC with GPU-accelerated dApps on the NVIDIA \gls{atb} 5G Stack.} In this paper, we address these challenges by designing, implementing, and evaluating real-time \gls{gpu}-accelerated \gls{isac}, as illustrated in Figure~\ref{fig:intro-diagram}.
+To do so, we introduce the first dApp framework for the GPU-accelerated NVIDIA \gls{atb} 5G-NR stack. dApps are applications co-located with the \gls{gnb} that access \gls{phy}/\gls{mac} data and can directly influence \gls{ran} behavior on (sub-)millisecond timescales~\cite{D_Oro_2022,lacava2025dapps,ngrg-dapp-1,ngrg-dapp-2}.
+While CPU-based solutions are discussed in~\cite{lacava2025dapps}, in this paper, we design, develop, and open-source the first comprehensive dApp framework for the GPU-native NVIDIA \gls{atb} stack.
+This makes \gls{atb} into a platform where third-party dApps can access data on the GPU in real time and close tight control loops without compromising \gls{ran} performance, in a way that is aligned with the programmability and \gls{ai}-native objectives of the O-RAN and AI-RAN Alliances.

 To demonstrate the capabilities of this framework, we implement cuSense, an \gls{isac} dApp for person tracking. cuSense consumes real-time \gls{ul} \gls{csi} estimates from the \gls{gnb} and runs an \gls{ai} pipeline to detect channel perturbations caused by people moving and infer their two-dimensional position.
 We support this with an \gls{ota} data collection campaign and a labeling pipeline that combines \gls{5g} channel estimates with camera-derived ground truth, providing a concrete example of \gls{isac} over a \gls{3gpp}-compliant \gls{ran}.